josephluck/helix/docs/Models/Scoping.md

 ### Typescript

 There's only one subtle difference to making "Scoped" models typesafe.
 Instead of effects receiving global state and global actions, they only receive state and actions from the scoped model itself.
-So instead of passing in `GlobalState` and `GlobalActions` from the top level application model types, simply pass in `State` and `Actions` from the scoped model:
+So instead of passing in `State` and `Actions` from the top level application model types to effects, simply pass in `State` and `Actions` from the scoped model:

 ```typescript
 type State<F> = F